scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 These persistent errors may be due to the language model having difficulties interpreting your speech.
 For example, the language model often misinterprets the word  *write* as *right*'.
 Likewise, the letter *R* is frequently returned as *are* or *our*'.
-The remedy for the situations is to map the misinterpreted phrase to the intended phrase.
+The remedy for these situations is to map the misinterpreted phrase to the intended phrase.

-This remedy might be the best that can be done in for those users who are from a country that is not represented by the selection of English dialects.
+This remedy might be the best that can be done in for those users who are from a country that is not represented by the selection of English dialects available in Voice In Plus.
 People originating from Eastern Europe, Middle East, and northeast Asia fall into this category.
-Users in this situation may have to add several hundred to several thousand text replacements.
+Users in this situation may have to add several hundred text replacements.
 As the customized library of text replacements grows, the frequency of wrong word insertions should deline rapidly.